xlaurahu/CorrDiffSCIL/README.md

 Then create the ngc-api-key

 ```
-kubectl create secret docker ngc-api-key \
+kubectl create secret docker ngc-api-key-<USERNAME> \
   --from-literal=NGC_API_KEY= 'YOUR API KEY' \
   -n sdsu-shen-climate-lab
 ```
-Replace `'YOUR API KEY'` with your actual key values.
+Replace `'YOUR API KEY'` with your actual key values and replace <USERNAME> with your username.

 Download and edit the corrdiff-nim-deployment.yaml file by replacing <USERNAME> with your username and <YOUR NAMESPACE> with the title of your namespace.